claroline/Claroline/docs/sections/api/serializer.md

 Converts a serializable structure into the Entity `$class`.

-If `$data` contains an `id`, the provider will try to fetch it from the DB (you can avoid this behavior with the option `Options::NO_FETCH`) otherwise it will initialize a new object.

 ##### Arguments

 - `$class`   _(string)_ : the full class name (including namespace) of the target entity.